Service and quality beyond expectation.

 Insulating glass spacers are critical components of double-pane or triple-pane windows.
 They provide the insulating air space between glass panes and ensure an optimal seal to attain maximum efficiency for both summer cooling and winter heating.
 Spacers are manufactured in conjunction with desiccant materials designed to absorb any moisture that may accumulate, preventing it from reaching the vision area, fogging the unit, and causing premature failure.

-Spacers consist of either metal or warm-edge foam technology like the SuperSpacer structural silicone warm-edge spacer system.
+Spacers consist of either metal or warm-edge foam technology.
 Traditional aluminium spacers create a thermal bridge that allows heat to bypass the insulating gas fill, undermining unit performance.
-Warm-edge spacers like SuperSpacer dramatically reduce this heat transfer path.
+Warm-edge spacers dramatically reduce this heat transfer path.

 What is Low-Emissivity Glass?